-A comprehensive journey through one of the most enigmatic destinations on earth, this stunning adventure takes us from the volcanic islands and spectacular lakes of Hokkaido in northern Japan, and on through a landscape blanketed in brilliant colours as we travel down to the very edge of Kyushu Island at its southernmost tip.
+A comprehensive journey through one of the most enigmatic destinations on earth, this stunning adventure takes us from the volcanic islands and spectacular lakes of Hokkaido in northern Japan, and on through a landscape blanketed in the brilliantly coloured autumn leaves, or “koyo”, as we travel down to the very edge of Kyushu Island at its southernmost tip.

 A captivating mix of the old and the new, our journey is liberally sprinkled with some of the most iconic and spectacular highlights that Japan has to offer.
-We will visit the national parks of Shikotsu-Toya and Onuma Quasi, explore the cultural attractions of Tokyo and Kyoto, and walk along part of the ancient Nakasendo Way between Magome and Tsumago.
+We will visit the national parks of Shikotsu-Toya and Onuma Quasi, explore the cultural attractions of Tokyo and Kyoto and walk along part of the ancient Nakasendo Way between Tsumago and Magome.

 Tours that fall into this category will often involve remote, unpredictable and long journeys in emerging destinations.
 They can be incredibly rewarding but are definitely best suited to experienced travellers.